LouieRichardson99/personal-site/src/content/blog/my-thoughts-on-artificial-intelligence-as-a-web-developer.md

 ---
-title: 'My Thoughts on Artificial Intelligence as a Web Developer'
+title: My Thoughts on Artificial Intelligence as a Web Developer
-description: 'Sharing my thoughts on what artificial intelligence might mean for the future of the job market.'
+description: Sharing my thoughts on what artificial intelligence might mean for the future of the job market.
 publishDate: 2023-04-02
 ---